2i2c-org/team-compass/finance/projections.md

 The Delivery Manager is responsible for refining this process over time.

-### Partnership Lead's responsibilities
+### Business Development Lead's responsibilities

-The Partnership Lead is responsible for taking actions to follow up with communities and/or triggering processes in CS&S to move actions forward.
+The Business Development Lead is responsible for taking actions to follow up with communities and/or triggering processes in CS&S to move actions forward.
 They work closely with the Delivery Manager to ensure the system is working effectively.